In business, lingering problems rarely have a single or simple solution. That’s why they linger.

 It’s a widely accepted truism that people typically leave bosses, not jobs.
 But when a department has a persistent turnover problem, it’s worth looking into the situation more deeply.

 In this case, the manager could have been more skillful.
-But it was a terrible confluence — of intractable infrastructure problems, lack of corporate direction, outdated communication processes, and an overheated need for skilled labor in the local job market — that caused a constant outflow of employees, even those who actually liked their boss.
+But it was a terrible confluence — of intractable infrastructure problems, lack of corporate direction, outdated communication processes, and an overheated need for skilled labor in the local job market — that caused a constant outflow of employees, including those who actually liked their boss.

 Make a Titanic Discovery

-If your team has been living with a problem for too long, and none of your attempted solutions has brought the hoped-for end to it, stop looking at the tip of the iceberg and churning the surface of the water.
+If your team has lived with a problem for too long, and none of your attempted solutions has brought the hoped-for end to it, stop looking at the tip of the iceberg and churning the surface of the water.
 Dive deep to look at the problem’s base, formation, and drift — and then choose a better course.

 Onward and upward,